thomasleplus/java-memory-safety/unsafe/jdk-internal-misc-unsafe/README.md

 ## jdk.internal.misc.Unsafe

-This folder contains a few examples of unsafe usages of jdk.internal.misc.Unsafe.
+This folder contains a few examples of unsafe usages of jdk.internal.misc.Unsafe (Java 11 or higher).

 ### UnsafePutAddress